The-Yak-Collective/yakcollective/projects/astonishing-stories/out-of-the-loop.md

 His father had said that Vijayan should stay in his room at all times, which now meant all the fucking time.
 That’s apparently what happens when you are just a B student in school.
 He knew something was wrong with where he was and what was happening to him, but he could never put his finger on exactly what.
 His father was a well-respected man at work and among family, so clearly something must be horribly wrong with himself, Vijayan thought.
 He tried to pray on it, thinking of the immigrant kids in cages on the border.
 If he tried hard, he could empathize with them and even cry.
 This ended up being a fairly useful disassociation technique although he doubted if he actually cared about any of those kids.

 In the evenings his parents would go for their daily walk, and Vijayan would emerge from his room, an old iPod in hand.
 His mom had secretly bought it for him when he was 11.
 He would grab it from a nook in the storeroom in the kitchen where he usually kept things that he wanted to hide from his father.
 And he headed to the second floor to stand by a window from which he could see the road along which his parents would return after their walk.
 He would watch the pinkish-red hues of the Houston sky and admire how the leaves of the trees rustled in the hot evening breeze.
 It was the quietest moment of his day.
 He did not like thinking back to those moments by the window anymore and now he hated the Texas evening sky.

-“Do people come to this purgatory to relive high school over and over?
+Do people come to this purgatory to relive high school over and over?
 Vijayan thought to himself as he glanced at the crowd at the observatory in _Love the Land_.
 He looked for familiar faces, as he often did when he became anxious, and his eyes stopped at the only man who could pull off a tweed hat in the middle of the desert.
 The man, Reggie, was waving toward him to join the small group conversation he had going in the northeast corner of the observatory.

-Vijayan never really understood why Reggie was her.
+Vijayan never really understood why Reggie was here.
 He walked the earth like he had a divine purpose and he made sure to put everyone around at ease.
 If someone committed murder they would most likely feel comfortable confessing to Reggie.
 Vijayan found this attractive and envied it at the same time.

 This was their 4th and final week at _Love the Land_ and Vijayan tried to muster the courage to ask Reggie why he was here.
 After making some lackadaisical conversation with the group, Vijayan turned to Reggie and went “So Reggie, why the fuck are you here?” and then mumbled the rest under his breath as he felt the energy of the group shifting “I mean… sorry for asking… but if you can talk about it,”

 Reggie paused for less than a second and replied, “I tried to change the world and went too far.”
 Vijayan was unimpressed but the rest of the group seemed to be lapping it up.

 “No, for real man,” Reggie focussed on Vijayan.
 “I sold my start-up about two years back and then started playing around with GPT-45, the autoregressive language model that uses deep learning to produce human-like text.
 I was particularly interested in its applications for therapy since it was related to what my previous startup did.
 So I used the API to design an AI therapist.”